jeorgen/chromanode-regtest-backend/README.md

 * bitcoind_port - peer port for the bitcoind server
 * rpc_user - JSON-RPC user name for accessing bitcoind
 * rpc_password- JSON-RPC password for accessing bitcoind
-* rpc_port- JSON-RPC password for accessing bitcoind
+* rpc_port- JSON-RPC port for accessing bitcoind
 * controller_port - JSON-RPC http port for mining blocks, from your test scripts.
 This port should be proxied externally
 * bitcoin_regtest_data_dir - where the regtest blocks are stored.
 A value of ```default``` means in the standard place in ~/.bitcoin/regtest
 * abe_config_location - location of config file for bitcoin-abe